-- Mailed to valid addresses only. - Non-qualifying complementary subscriptions may purchase an annual subscription.
+- Mailed to valid addresses only. - For athletes that do not want the magazine, they may complete the opt-out information in their profile in AMS. - Non-qualifying complementary subscriptions may purchase an annual subscription.
 Visit www.pullusamagazine.com

 Technology

 ClayTargetGo!
 Application